-• Philip Wilk, (301) 903-4537, Philip.Wilk@science.doe.gov Website: http://science.energy.gov/bes/csgb/research-areas/heavy-element-chemistry/ geochemical processes, focusing on nanoscale materials and interfaces, and on the molecular origins of isotopic distributions and migration pathways in interfacial systems.
-Geophysical research focuses on fundamental mechanistic understanding of the origins of subsurface physical properties and material response of earth materials associated with processes such as strain localization and chemo-mechanical stress corrosion.
+• Philip Wilk, (301) 903-4537, Philip.Wilk@science.doe.gov Website: http://science.energy.gov/bes/csgb/research-areas/heavy-element-chemistry/ understanding of phase equilibria, reaction mechanisms and rates associated with aqueous geochemical processes, focusing on nanoscale materials and interfaces, and on the molecular origins of isotopic distributions and migration pathways in interfacial systems.
+Geophysical research focuses on fundamental mechanistic understanding of the origins of extreme subsurface physical properties and material response of rock in the shallow crust.